toddbranch/ECE383/labs/lab5/index.md

 - [ ] Final proposal contains appropriate functionality levels and descriptions
 - [ ] Student has the requisite hardware for the proposed project
 - [ ] Student has developed a reasonable, detailed schedule
+- [ ] Student has developed an initial design
 - [ ] Student is prepared to begin work

 ## Final Presentation